A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

-{\textbf{\emph{i})} Since $\mu_k$ is an input parameter, an implementation of the perturbative strategy is only possible provided we prescribe how it enters the Taylor coefficients of the function $\mu_k(\epsilon)$.
-In principle, the assignment can be decided in complete freedom.
-For instance, the choice which will be made in the sequel is to concentrate $\mu_k$ on the lowest available Taylor coefficient, {\it i.e.}
+{\textbf{\emph{i})} Since $\mu_k$ is an input parameter, we must specify how it enters the Taylor coefficients of the perturbative function $\smash{\mu_k(\epsilon)}$.
+In principle, the assignment can be made in complete freedom.
+For instance, the choice we adopt in the sequel is to confine $\mu_k$ to the first-order Taylor coefficient, namely